kellerkindt/asn1rs/README.md

 Things to do at some point in time (PRs are welcome)

   - generate a proper rust module hierarchy from the modules' object-identifier
-  - remove legacy rust+uper code generator (probably in 0.3)
+  - remove legacy rust+uper code generator (v0.3.0)
   - support ```#![no_std]```
-  - refactor / clean-up (rust) code-generators
+  - refactor / clean-up (rust) code-generators (most will be removed in v0.3.0)
-  - support more encoding formats of ASN.1
+  - support more encoding formats of ASN.1 (help is welcome!)

 #### License